funnydman/webpack-template/README.md

 npm run start
 ```
 Webpack do this for you:
-* Automataticaly reload the page when you make any changes
+* Automatically reload the page when you make any changes
-* Display errors and warnings in console(Can be configured differently.
+* Display errors and warnings in console (Can be configured differently.
 There are many options!)
 * Saves your time of course!

 For production: